0xYurii/Aegis/README.md

 Aegis implements a full **three-state circuit breaker** per downstream service instance to prevent cascading failures across the system.

+When a downstream service starts failing, a naive gateway would keep forwarding requests to it — every one timing out, every user waiting, and the dying service getting hammered even harder under load.
+Aegis prevents this by tracking each service's health independently in an in-memory state registry (`Map<string, CircuitState>`).
+After 3 consecutive failures, the circuit **opens** and the load balancer stops routing to that instance entirely.
+After 60 seconds, the circuit enters a **HALF_OPEN** state and allows exactly one test request through.
+If it succeeds, the circuit resets to **CLOSED**.
+If it fails again, it slams back **OPEN** for another 60 seconds.

 ```
 CLOSED ──(3 failures)──► OPEN ──(60s pass)──► HALF_OPEN